redhat-developer/app-services-sdk-go/examples/README.md

 ```shell
 ACCESS_TOKEN=`rhoas authtoken` go run ./examples/kafkamgmt/kafka_mgmt.go
 ```
+Access token generation uses "rhoas cli" for example purposes.
+For the real usage you would need to use gocloak library
 ## Setting up urls for instance SDK examples

 Instance SDKS like registryinstance and kafkainstance requre extra `API_URL` environment variable that is used to point to the root of the API.